kevinliyanto/js-exercise/exercise/01/README.md

 Invalid input
 ```

-If you can buy ice cream cones, you should also print out the remainder (left over) of your transaction
+If you can buy ice cream cones, you should also print out the remainder (left over) of your transaction.
+Remainder is rounded to 1 decimal place.

 ```
 $ node cost.js
-Price per cone: 1.5
+Price per cone: 1.51
-Money: 4.8
+Money: 4.83
 I can buy 3 ice cream cones with 0.3 dollars left over
 ```